-A Paradise Built in Hell, by Rebecca Solnit
+A Paradise Built in Hell, Rebecca Solnit (Penguin, 2010)

 Here, though, are Day’s memories: